javagg/layout-viewer/README.md

 ## Next tasks

 Outline
-  - Fix mitering in Ribbon (temporarily make width large)
+  - Fix mitering in Ribbon (use huge width to test)
-  - Enable screen-space width in Ribbon using VS
+  - Enable screen-space width in Ribbon via vertex shader

-Bug: "Hide all" does not actually hide everything
-  ... and colors get mismatched

 Test / fix the app on mobile devices. (pointer events, not mouse events; hide sidebar)